Advisor: Melina Johnson

 Preparation for Multiple-Subject Credential

 Students interested in a career in elementary or middle school teaching generally earn a bachelor's degree before entering into a post-graduate teacher credential program.
-Students who would like to teach TK--8 in California are strongly encouraged to select from majors such as psychology, child studies, or sociology within the College of Arts and Sciences, though any undergraduate major is acceptable.
+Students who would like to teach TK--8 (self-contained classroom) in California are strongly encouraged to select from majors such as psychology, child studies, or sociology within the College of Arts and Sciences, though any undergraduate major is acceptable.
 The undergraduate program of study, including the Core Curriculum, should encompass the range of subjects taught in grade school and include courses that have field-based learning placements in settings that directly serve school-aged children.
 The SCU undergraduate Core Curriculum provides a broad education in English, mathematics, science, social science, the arts, and humanities, all of which will be valuable preparation to become an elementary school teacher.
 Students are recommended to pursue the interdisciplinary minor in urban education to participate in undergraduate pre-teaching coursework.
 Those requirements can be found in the Interdisciplinary Minors and Other Programs of Study section in this chapter.
 Students must demonstrate the subject matter competency component for the multiple-subject credential by passing the California Subject Examination for Teachers (CSET) for Multiple Subjects.
 Students must also demonstrate basic educational skills (see below for additional information on this requirement).

 Preparation for Single-Subject Credential